rodpayne/home-assistant/docs/PersonDetection_person_location.md

 *Inspired by <https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/>*

 ### **Reverse geocode the location and make calculations**
-The custom integration supplies a service to reverse geocode the location (making it human readable) using either `Open Street Map` or `Google Maps` and calculate the distance from home (miles and minutes) using `WazeRouteCalculator`.
+The custom integration supplies a service to reverse geocode the location (making it human readable) using `Open Street Map`, `MapQuest`, or `Google Maps` and calculate the distance from home (miles and minutes) using `WazeRouteCalculator`.

 ## Components